 My wage-working friends are enduring so much pressure, some of it in the form of layoffs.
 And my salaried friends, although not facing financial peril, are struggling under the weight of their remote work, which doesn’t seem to be letting up even as everything else grinds to a halt, including every facet of life that nourishes their leisure time and mental health.
 Late capitalism has never really given a shit about people; it’s just especially true now, as politicians weigh “saving lives” with “economic viability.”

-I’ve been thinking about a particular fantasy of mine a lot lately (the one that doesn’t involve being a guest on Seek Treatment or good at Twitter).
+I’ve been thinking about a particular fantasy of mine a lot lately.
 After I moved out at 18 and my parents started weaning me off financial support, I started dreaming of them sitting me down one day and revealing that I was actually an heir to a fortune, that they just wanted to teach me the value of hard work before they told me.
 Even today my siblings joke that the big news is still coming.
 Is this every teenager’s fantasy?
 Because it’s still mine.